Who's Who of Professional Women

 Marjorie Martay

 Living her life by the motto, “Each one of us has the strength to make a difference,” Ms. Martay considers the most gratifying aspect of her career to be motivating and helping others excel in their careers.
 In that vein, she is particularly proud of what she has accomplished through Art W and Women We Create, both of which allow women creatives of all sorts to flourish.
-For her excellence, Ms. Martay and her husband were previously featured on a 20-minute CBS segment about entrepreneurs, and, more recently, City Limits was featured in The New Yorker for their work creating a study on shelter trackers.
+For her excellence, Ms. Martay and her husband were previously featured on a 20-minute PBS segment about entrepreneurs, and, more recently, City Limits was featured in The New Yorker for its work creating a study on shelter trackers.

 Facebook